ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

-   docker run --entrypoint python3 -p 5000:5000 jbarlow83/ocrmypdf-alpine webservice.py
+   docker run --entrypoint python3 -p 5000:5000  jbarlow83/ocrmypdf webservice.py

+This will configure the machine to listen on port 5000.
+On Linux machines this is port 5000 of localhost.
+On macOS or Windows machines running Docker, this is port 5000 of the virtual machine that runs your Docker images.
+You can find its IP address using the command ``docker-machine ip``.

 Unlike command line usage this program will open a socket and wait for connections.